TusoAI: Agentic Optimization for Scientific Methods: Methods

 \section{Methods}

 \method~takes as input a task description $\mathcal{T}$, a dataset $\mathcal{D}$, an evaluator $h(\cdot)$, and optionally an initial solution $s_{\text{init}}$.
-It outputs an optimized solution $s^*$ (Algorithm \ref{alg:main}).
+It outputs an optimized solution $s^*$ (Algorithm \ref{alg:main}, variables described in Appendix Table \ref{app:algo_table}). \method{} operates on only a single function of an arbitrarily large codebase, allowing it to flexibly build upon scientific methods with extensive scaffolding.
 Developing computational methods for scientific domains poses several challenges.
 First, domain-specific knowledge is often unstructured, which we address using a knowledge tree that organizes information into categories and within-category instructions.
 Second, approaches and optimization strategies can vary widely, which we manage through hierarchical planning with Bayesian updates to promote diversity while ensuring solution quality.
 Third, understanding complex data patterns is challenging, which we mitigate with fine-grained generation that integrates model optimization with diagnostic feedback.

 \method~consists of 3 steps.
 First, it gathers domain knowledge by summarizing key scientific papers, ensuring that optimization instructions reflect established best practices and recent advances rather than relying solely on LLM priors.
 Second, it builds a two-level knowledge tree of structured instructions: (1) categories of optimization strategies and (2) specific instructions within each category, promoting both diversity and relevance.
 Categories and instructions are first drafted by the LLM and then refined through additional LLM queries in conjunction with paper summaries to ensure diversity and scientific rigor; we also predefine a diagnostic category $\mathcal{I}_{\text{diag}}$ to guide data logging and model diagnosis.
 Third, after initializing candidate solutions, it iteratively selects diverse top performers and improves them through either instruction-based or diagnostic-based optimization.
-Instruction categories are sampled adaptively via a Bayesian strategy informed by past performance, while feedback comparing new and prior solutions helps discourage repetition.
+Due to the knowledge tree structure, instruction categories can be sampled adaptively via a Bayesian strategy informed by past performance, while feedback comparing new and prior solutions helps discourage repetition.
 Examples of instructions generated are provided at Appendix \ref{app:instructions}.